 Weird Minds Think Alike

 These thoughts sat for a long time in my drafts folder.
-Few days ago I mentioned it on CU Discord chat, and Christopher of Ganza Gaming fame said to me that he too has a draft on exactly the same subject.
+A few days ago I mentioned it on the CU Discord chat, and Christopher of Ganza Gaming fame said that he too has a draft on exactly the same subject.
 We shook hands and today you have two posts for your reading pleasure.You can read his take here.
 Enjoy!

 I am not an old school gamer.
 I started playing “new school” D&D, Pathfinder and such.
 From there Numenera & Cypher came into my life, at a point where I was reflecting about my experiences as a player and was struggling to pinpoint all the stuff that was bothering me.

 Everything clicked into place for me with Cypher.
 For every word Monte wrote, my brain screamed yes!
 It was like a cult thing.
 The world made sense again.

 And then I discovered the OSR community.
 The 300 blogs DIY army, the Google+ horde.
 I was smitten by the amount of creativity and love produced and shared day in and day out; all the crazy ideas, plots, monsters, locations, and tables.
 I realized I wanted to be like them, so the blogging part of my life started.
 I wanted to be a part of 300 Cypher blogs.
 To be a part of the Cypher Unlimited Discord horde.
 This cross-community insight changed my life.

 Somewhere along the way I figured out that the connection between these two communities is even more profound.
 This realization came the first time I read an ancient manuscript that outlined the sentiments of OSR gaming and was confirmed when I found other people who think the same way.